 The Application Kit provides information to assist applicants to apply for ABA beneficial grant funding.
 It is important that you read all this information before completing the Application Form as it will help you understand the ABA grant funding requirements, including the types of activities that can and can’t be funded.

 - the ABA Beneficial Grant Guidelines DOCX 187KB | PDF 332KB which set out the terms and conditions on which an applicant may access Australian Government grant funding under ABA section 64(4) beneficial grants;

-- An example of the Application Form PDF 200KB which must be completed to apply for ABA beneficial grant funding;
+- the Application Form which must be completed to apply for ABA beneficial grant funding;

 - a copy of the Department’s Head Agreement for Indigenous Grants DOCX 156KB | PDF 372KB